awesome-workshop/docker-singularity-hats/_episodes/01-introduction.md

 # Docker

 Docker is a multifaceted tool used to work with images and containers.
-You can think of the container life cycle as needing three component:
+You can think of the container life cycle as needing three components:
 1. A way to programmatically define and build and image
 2. A way to run a container
 3. A way to manage images and orchestrate many containers